AYTU BIOSCIENCE, INC. (OTCMKTS:AYTU) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01 Regulation FD Disclosure

-On April 20, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced today that it has signed an exclusive worldwide license from Cedars-Sinai to develop and commercialize the Healight Platform Technology (“Healight”).
-This medical device technology platform, discovered and developed by scientists at Cedars-Sinai, is being studied as a potential first-in-class treatment for coronavirus and other respiratory infections.
+On April 23, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced the signing of a definitive agreement (the “Agreement”) with Singapore-based Biolidics, Limited (SGX: 8YY; “Biolidics”) to exclusively distribute Biolidics’ COVID-19 IgG/IgM Rapid Test in the United States.

-The company believes the Healight Platform Technology has the potential to positively impact outcomes for critically ill patients infected with coronavirus and other respiratory infections.
-The company licensed exclusive worldwide rights to the technology from Cedars-Sinai for all endotracheal and nasopharyngeal indications.
-Patents have been filed by Cedars-Sinai Department of Technology Transfer, and Aytu BioScience will manage all aspects of intellectual property prosecution and filing globally.
-Aytu BioScience expects to partner the product outside the U.S.
+Under the terms of the Agreement, Aytu will exclusively distribute Biolidics’ COVID-19 IgG/IgM rapid antibody test in the United States.
+Aytu has committed to purchase 500,000 tests within one business day from the date of signing of the Agreement.
+As an additional component of Aytu’s exclusivity, the Company has committed to purchase a minimum of 1,250,000 tests within the first three months of the Agreement.

+Biolidics’ COVID-19 IgG/IgM Rapid Test has been issued Provisional Authorization for distribution by Singapore’s Health Science’s Authority (HSA), and the product has been authorized for export from Singapore.
+Biolidics’ COVID-19 IgG/IgM Rapid Test will be supplied from Biolidics’ facility in Singapore.

 Forward-Looking Statement